aaronk6/win311-uberspace-ansible/README.md

 # Ansible Playbook: Windows 3.11 on Uberspace

-This playbook will set up an Uberspace to host a Windows 3.11 VM running a webserver on port 80 and make it available behind a per-user NGINX service.
+This playbook will set up an Uberspace to host a Windows 3.11 VM running a web server on port 80 and make it available behind a per-user NGINX service.
 QEMU will be used for virtualization.

 **You will need to provide your own HDD image for the VM.** It’s not included here, but the playbook will upload it for you if you specify the path.